vjoel/tupelo/doc/faq.md

 4. If reads are local, then why are reads included in the transaction as it is sent to remote processes?

   In a transaction, a read acts as an assertion that a certain tuple exists.
 If that tuple has disappeared after the #commit call and before the execution of the transaction, then the "assertion" fails and so does the transaction.
+For example:

+      transaction do
+        read [1]
+        write [2]
+      end

+  This says that, when executing, write the tuple `[2]` only if the tuple `[1]` exists at the same time.
+Another process may have taken `[1]` while the transaction was in flight.
+If the read was not included in the remote exection, it would not be possible to check this.

 5. If a tranasction is all reads, does it go out to the network?

   No, it reads locally.
 The read results are guaranteed to be globally consistent at the tick when the read executes.
+It also guarantees that the values read are simultaneous.
+This can be useful to check for the existence of two tuples that signify some application-defined condition.
+For example:

+      transaction do
+        read signal: "red"
+        read signal: "green"
+      end
+      log.error "signal was red and green at the same time!"

+  The effect of this transaction is to wait (locally, with no outgoing messages) until, at some tick, the tuplespace contains both of these tuples.
+When that happens, the transaction completes (without any network access, which you can verify using #trace), and the application logs the error.

 6. How do I read with a timeout?